Review of Horseshoe Bay's Ram Rock Golf Course - Horseshoe Bay

 Ram Rock is a shot makers course and when you play it the first time, make sure you pick the right set of tee boxes - with a slope of 127 to 137, Ram Rock is demanding from all the tee boxes.
 But don't let that scare you away, even if you don't turn in a record score you're going to enjoy this scenic and unique course with excellent conditions.

-As you drive up to Ram Rock's and Apple Rock's beautiful club house and magnificent pool, you know that if the course is half as nice as what you've just seen, you are in for a treat.
-And you won't be disappointed and you'll remember this fantastic layout.
-The first hole on Ram Rock really gives you an idea of what you are in for - a dramatically elevated tee box with a magnificent view of the rolling hills dotted with some huge beautiful homes, two big bunkers in a fairly tight downhill dog leg left fairway, and a pear shaped green guarded by 3 bunkers - and this is one of the easier holes on the course!
+The first hole on Ram Rock really gives you an idea of what you are in for - a dramatically elevated tee box with a magnificent view of the rolling hills dotted with some huge beautiful homes, two big bunkers in a fairly tight downhill dog leg left fairway, and an odd shaped green guarded by 3 bunkers - and this is one of the easier holes on the course (11th handicap)!

 The greens on Ram Rock are all shapes and sizes from small to about average and they are well protected with bunkers or other hazards that require precise approach shots.
 Most of the greens are raised which makes bump and runs difficult.
 Once you're on the green, they are typically in excellent condition, soft, smooth, and run true and fast - around a 10 to 11.
 You'll need to study them from all sides because they all have slope, undulation, tiers, and more - plus pin placement can be a killer.

-The Ram Rock fairways are also in excellent condition and they range from tight to open with a rough that's wide and when we played the rough ranged from thick and challenging to thin and playable.
-Miss the rough and fairway and you're most likely lost.
+The Ram Rock fairways are also in excellent condition and they range from tight to open with a rough that's wide and when we played in January the rough was thin and playable.
+Miss the rough and fairway and you're most likely lost in a natural area.
 Most of the fairways are contoured and rolling with a good mixture of uphill and downhill shots and left and right dog legs - uneven lies are common.

 The Ram Rock bunkers also range in size from large to some real monsters that are steep and deep.
 Some of the lips are 3 to 5 inches but don't expect to roll in and out.
-The sand is thick and a joy to play out of.
-The lips look like you might get lucky and roll out but in most cases you'll be stuck up against the lip making for a tough out.
+The sand is soft and deep and a joy to play out of.

 You should add Ram Rock to your bucket list.
 And make sure that after your round you have a drink at the pool bar and a dip in the refreshing pool with an excellent view, cool water, and a granite outcropping with a waterfall.